tari-project/tari/RFC/src/Glossary.md

   transactions.

 ## Transaction
-[transaction]: #transaction "Base layer tari coin transfers."
+[transaction]: #transaction "Base layer tari token transfers."

 Transactions are activities recorded on the Tari [blockchain] running on the [base layer].
-Transactions always involve a transfer of [Tari coin]s.
+Transactions always involve a transfer of [Tari token]s.

 ## ValidationState